-The actual Shanghai tunnels, the legendary series of underground labyrinths built to convey roofied (or whichever) boozehounds to the waterfront for press-ganged service on steamers bound for parts East, always seemed best left to those Discovery Channel-obsessives who'd waste a Scotland jaunt hunting Nessie, but, descending the stairs of Shanghai Tunnel: The Bar, Chinoiserie and gutterpunk flourishes within intricately-ramshackle design imagineering a well-appointed and recently-excavated opium den, hard not to be swept along.
+The actual Shanghai tunnels, a legendary series of underground labyrinths built to convey roofied (or whichever) boozehounds to the waterfront for press-ganged servitude on steamers bound for parts east, always seemed best left to those Discovery Channel-obsessives who'd waste a Scotland jaunt hunting Nessie, but, descending the stairs of Shanghai Tunnel: The Bar, Chinoiserie and gutterpunk flourishes within intricately-ramshackle design imagineering reveals a well-appointed opium den - hard not to be swept along.

-Fresh-squeezed, reasonably-priced cocktails help, of course, as does an excellent menu boasting late night noodle-bowls and a gardenburger genuinely better and less healthy than the alternative, but, more than the servers' casual dignity or top volume rawk or barely-lit interiors, we believe tourists are largely dissuaded by that swirling aura suggesting lives and activities perhaps dangerous, certainly not understood, and very much Old Portland.
+Fresh-squeezed, reasonably-priced cocktails help, of course, as does an excellent menu boasting late night noodle-bowls and a gardenburger genuinely better and less healthy than the alternative.
+But perhaps more than the servers' casual dignity or top-volume rawk or barely-lit interiors, we believe tourists are largely dissuaded by that swirling aura suggesting lives and activities perhaps dangerous, certainly not understood, and very much Old Portland.

 |Shanghai Tunnel's Happy Hours|

 |Monday||$1 off beer, $2 off well, $3+ menu 5-7pm everyday|